 - Using disposable plates and cups to make meal time clean up faster on days or evenings when showings are scheduled

-- Having the lawn professionally maintained to make sure it is always appealing to prospective buyers from the curb
+- Having the lawn professionally maintained to make sure it is always appealing to buyers from the curb

 - Enrolling kids in day camps and other activities outside the home to reduce household cleaning chores and make sure the home is able to be viewed easily